gnalbat/ok.tabla.ng/content/tinkerings/Tree frog cobbler glue.md

 ---
 tldr: patience is key. learn from experience. don't cheap out.

 So I bought one of these B7000-looking glue called Tree Frog Cobbler Glue from a local online platform.
-I liked tree frog's CA glue \' cause it doesn't dry up so easily and the hold is strong.
+I liked tree frog's CA glue \'cause it doesn't dry up so easily and the hold is strong.

 ![[Pasted image 20250214012201.jpg|300]]